shtan/Top-Reco-4/README.md

 Although in practice the code has been tested using two assumed tops, it can in theory accommodate any number of tops, decaying in either mode.
 This is achieved with a vector of pairs of (a pointer to) a topSystemChiSquare object, and a boolean holding the mode of decay (true for leptonic, false for hadronic).
 The user then adds the desired number of tops to the event using the methods addLeptonicTop and addHadronicTop (see below).

-#### Constructor

-Two constructors (get rid of one?) exist:

-1. Input only non-top objects and later construct the tops The only necessary inputs in this case are a vector of non-top object four-momenta, vectors of pT, eta, and phi widths, and the assumed top and W masses and widths.
-The user can then construct tops later using the addLeptonicTop and/or addHadronicTop methods.

-2. Input all measured objects and construct the tops directly Input a vector of four-momenta of all the measured objects in the event, the corresponding vectors of pT, eta and phi widths, the assumed top and W masses and widths, vectors of integers holding the indices of the b-jets, first and second W daughters in the vector of all objects, and a vector of booleans holding the type of decay (leptonic or hadronic).
-The different top systems are created inside the constructor.

 #### Methods of interest

-- addLeptonicTop
-Add a leptonically decaying top.
-Calls the leptonicTopSystemChiSquare constructor; the inputs are identical.

-- addHadronicTop
-Add a hadronically decaying top.
-Calls the hadronicTopSystemChiSquare constructor; the inputs are identical.

 - findStartingValues
 Find starting values for the ellipse angles by looping around ellipses.
 At each point the sum of top momenta is recalculated and the non-top objects are set to recoil against it; the sum of the non-top (light jet) and hadronic chi squares is then computed.
 The values corresponding to the minimum are then used as a starting point for the inner minimizer.